 3.1 Biomass cultivation

-The cultured microalgal strains were succesfully harvested after 4-5 weeks of culturing.
-C. vulgaris had 4.5g conical flask; C. sorokiniana had 3.0g and M. aeroguinosa with the least of 1.5g respectively.
+after 4-5 week of incubation period.
+C. vulgaris had a mass? of 4.5g conical flask; C. sorokiniana had 3.0g and M. aeroguinosa with the least of 1.5g respectively.

 Fig 1: Growth curve of Microalgal species.

 Figure 1 shows the growth curve of the microgal strains harvested.
-The lag phase is the early growth stage, when the microalgae tries to adapt to its environment.
 Three micro-algae species showed their lag phase on Day 1.
 This is similar to the Zahidul (2020) finding, which achieved a lag phase of 1 day.
-The log phase of Fig 1 is generally on Day 2. showed that C. vulgaris and C. sorokiniana sp had an exponential phase between Day 12 and Day 13.
-The exponential phase is characterised by rapid growth and division of cells.
-Exponential growth occurs when the growth rate is directly proportional to the current quality level.
+The log phase of Fig 1 is generally on Day 2 which showed that C. vulgaris and C. sorokiniana sp had an exponential phase between Day 12 and Day 13.
 This result is not consistent with Zahidul (2020), which showed an exponential phase from day 13 to day 18 for both C. vulgaris and C. sorokiniana.
-The death phase is the period when death is more rapid than the rate of cell division, which causes the biomass to decline.
 On day 23, C. vulgaris and C. sorokiniana reached the stage of death, with a drastic reduction in cell density and abosiness.
-The trend in mortality of Microcystis aeroguinosa grwoth fluctuates inconsistently, with mortality probably occurring from day 28.
+The trend in mortality of Microcystis aeroguinosa growth fluctuates inconsistently, with mortality occurring from day 28.
 This finding is not consistent with Zahidul (2020) death phase findings at day 9.
 C. vulgaris and C. sorokiniana have a higher culture yield than Microcystis aeroguinei Microcystis aeroguinei with a consistent growth curve.

 Table 2- Proximate composition of Microalgae